pmichali/lazyjack/README.md

 * Consider using Kubeadm's DynamicKubeletConfig, instead of drop-in file for kubelet.
 * Could skip running kubeadm commands and just display them, for debugging (how to best do that? command line arg?)
 * Could copy /etc/kubernetes/admin.conf to ~/.kube/config and change ownership, if can identify user name.
+* Using separate go routine for kubeadm commands, and provide a (configurable) timeout.